 - Promote achievements and changes that have come from Student Representation.
 The wider student body will only engage with their Representatives if they can see them having a positive impact.

 In addition to this, NUSU has prepared a 'Good Practice' document, detailing examples of how Staff Facilitators can use their SSCs as a platform for making wider improvements in their academic units.

 Training and Support from NUSU

 It is mandatory that all Representatives attend NUSU induction training.
 Once your Course Reps have been elected, please send us their details using this spreadsheet.
 This should be completed and returned to us by email to firstname.lastname@example.org by no later than first working day in November.
 We will then invite the Course Reps to the relevant training.
+Please note: all of our training during Semester 1 of 2020/21 will take place online.
 We can also arrange bespoke School-specific Course Rep training sessions if availability allows.
 To discuss further, please email email@example.com.

 If your Student Chairs and Secretaries have been elected by the time you are ready to submit your spreadsheet, please do include their details.
 If you have all of your Course Reps in place, but the Student Chair and Secretary are still to be elected, please send us the spreadsheet and update us at a later date when the Student Chair and Secretary are in place.

 We also provide optional Additional Skills Training for all of our representatives.
 We will let the representatives know about this additional training when we invite them to induction training.

 Click here for more information about when our forthcoming training sessions will be taking place.